rgb-archive/spec/01-OpenSeals.md

 recomputed, and it will be much easier to check their correctness having the data itself than to re-compute them from the scratch.

+#### PRoof formats

-There are two main types of the proofs: **root proof** and normal proofs.
-The root proof is the source for the state, i.e. it represents DAG root node.
-Root proof MUST start with a root flag (the highest bit in the first byte = 1) and MUST contain special additional fields absent in the rest of proofs:
+There are four main formats of the proofs:
+* **Root proof**, which define the source for the state, i.e. it represents DAG root node.
+Root proof MUST start with a root flag (the highest bit in the first byte = 1) followed by a second byte with `0x00` value (see [prof serialization format](#proof-serialization-formats) for the details) and MUST contain special additional fields absent in the rest of proofs:
   * `ver`, specifying the OpenSeals framework version used for proof serialization, interpretation and verification.
-  This field MUST BE masked with the highest bit set to `1` (to signal the root proof).
-The current document defines version 1 for the OpenSeals framework.
+    This field MUST BE masked with the highest bit set to `1` .
   * `root`, pointing to transaction output which MUST be spent and become one of the inputs for the transaction containing an output committed to the root proof.
 This mechanism is necessary to prevent possible double-publication of the root proof and ambiguity in the state.
   * `schema`: a cryptographic SHA256-hash of the schema name (for informally-defined schemas) or SHA256-hash of serialized formal schema definition data
   * `network`: Bitcoin network in use (mainnet, testnet)
+* **Version upgrade proofs**, that signal OpenSeals version upgrade for all *descendant proofs* according to the [version upgrade procedure](#versioning).
+These proofs has the following additional fields:
+  * `ver`, specifying a new OpenSeals framework version used for proof serialization, interpretation and verification.
+    This field MUST BE masked with the highest bit set to `1`.
+  * `schema`: a cryptographic SHA256-hash of the updated schema name (for informally-defined schemas) or SHA256-hash of serialized formal schema definition data.
+If the proof does not assign a new schema, this field must be set to 256 zero bits.
+* **Normal proofs**

-A special form of the proof, [Proof of state destruction](#proof-of-state-destruction) can be constructed just by creating a normal proof with zero seals.
+* **[Proof of state destruction](#proof-of-state-destruction)** is a special form of the proof that is a normal proof with zero seals.

 ### State